 - The IIS site where SuperOffice is located is configured to use Windows Authentication

-- Customer Service & Pocket CRM must use a separate Netserver where Windows Authentication is turned off.
+- Customer Service & Pocket CRM must use a separate Netserver site where Windows Authentication is turned off.
 It can point to the same physical path as Netserver for Sales but with its own IIS Application with Windows auth turned off.

 - You should now be able to test with your browser to see if SSO works for users.

 - To enable SSO with Mail Link and TrayApp, you will need to change the protocolMapping to use WindowsAuth in the web.config file - see below.